pivotal/docs-tap/aws-services/how-to-guides/troubleshooting.hbs.md

 **Cause:**

-This issue was originally caused due to a misconfiguration in the `CompositeResourceDefinition` and `Composition` for the Amazon MQ service.
-These resources have since been updated to rectify the issue, however Crossplane does not currently support changes to connectionSecretKeys in `CompositeResourceDefinition` resources.
-There is however a fairly simple workaround to this issue.
-This should only be needed in cases where you have upgraded your Tanzu Application Platform from v1.8.0 or v1.8.1 to v1.8.2+.
+This issue was caused by a misconfiguration in the `CompositeResourceDefinition` and `Composition` for the Amazon MQ service.
+These resources have been updated to resolve the issue.
+However, Crossplane does not support changes to `connectionSecretKeys` in `CompositeResourceDefinition` resources.

 **Solution:**

+The following workaround is only required if you have upgraded Tanzu Application Platform from v1.8.0 or v1.8.1.

 To workaround this issue:

-1. Find the name of the crossplane pod, for example:
+1. Find the name of the Crossplane pod, for example:

     ```console
     kubectl get pod -lapp=crossplane -n crossplane-system